mattkimber/timberwolfs_station_ratings/grf_readme/readme.txt

 Vehicles, especially in games with an early start year.

-Also due to the way in which cargo overrides operate, it supplies 2x cargo sprites for all FIRS cargo, so cargo does not appear as a generic box.
+Also due to the way in which cargo overrides operate, it supplies 2x cargo sprites for all FIRS/AIRS cargo, so cargo does not appear as a generic box.

 How it works
 ------------